SteavenLinux/SteavenSettings/README.md

 - Use ntfs3 drivers by default
 - Zram 16GB (add `/dev/zram0 none swap defaults,pri=100 0 0` in `/etc/fstab` for it to work)

+## makepkg.conf.d
+- MAKEFLAGS to use all cpu cores

 ## sysctl
 - Fixs Game Compatibilty Problems